diezcami/admu-notes/[HI165] Rizal and the Emergence of the Philippine Nation/lec-01 Introduction.md

 ## Definition of History
 * **Study of the Past**: Large and Encompassing
+  * Not all events in the past have history
 * **Story**: Has characters, Plot and a Chronology
 * **Recorded**: Who, What, Where, Why
   * Written: Diary of Anne Frank, Jose Rizal's Letters